Acetabular Dysplasia

 Why not just wait until I develop severe arthritis, then get an artificial joint replacement?

 This is certainly an option.
 Artificial joint replacements are a reliable and safe method of treating established osteoarthritis.
-Younger patients managed with artificial joint replacements however have a much higher likelihood over their lifespan of requiring increasingly complex re-operations to revise failed artificial joint replacements.
-In selected patients with acetabular dysplasia, early surgical intervention can slow or prevent the progression of joint damage and improve symptoms.
+As joint replacement technology improves we are seeing far more wear resistant bearing surfaces more suitable for use in younger people with hip osteoarthritis.
+Younger patients managed with artificial joint replacements however do have a much higher likelihood (over their whole lifespan) of requiring increasingly complex re-operations to revise failed artificial joint replacements.
+In selected patients with acetabular dysplasia, early corrective surgical intervention can slow or prevent the progression of joint damage and improve symptoms.